From smooth dynamical twists to twistors of quantum groupoids: Introduction

 Here is the main result of this note. \begin{Thm}[=Theorem~\ref{MAIN}] An $\frakl$-invariant element $F \in C^{\infty}(V)\llbracket \hbar \rrbracket \otimes U(\frakg)\otimes U(\frakg)$ is a smooth dynamical twist if and only if the product $\cF:=\overline{F\ast_{\PBW}}\cdot \Theta_{\mathrm{Gutt}}$ of an element $\overline{F\ast_{\PBW}}$~\eqref{Fstaroverline} and the Gutt twistor $\Theta_{\mathrm{Gutt}}$ is a twistor of the quantum groupoid $\cH$. \end{Thm} Consequently, quantum groupoids $\cH_{\cF}$ twisted by $\cF$ can be viewed as dynamical quantum groupoids over the \textit{nonabelian} base $\frakl^*$.
 The diagram below illustrates the relationship between our result and existing works:

-In this diagram, $G$ denotes a Lie group integrating $\frakg$ and $L\subset G$ is a Lie subgroup integrating the inclusion $\frakl \subset \frakg$. \begin{itemize} \item The lower horizontal arrow is the natural inclusion; The upper horizontal arrow is illustrated by our main result. \item The left bottom-to-top-arrow is due to~\cite{Xu-Nonabelian}*{Corollary 3.6}.
-In fact, this arrow appeared even earlier than the introduction of quantum groupoids in~\cite{Xu-QuantumCNRS} in the setting $\eta \subset \frakg$ being abelian. \item The left top-to-bottom-arrow is pointed out in the proof of ~\cite{Alekseev-Calaque}*{Proposition 1.3}.
-Thus, the left vertical correspondence is one-to-one. \item The right vertical correspondence is a bijection proved in~\cite{Xu-QuantumCNRS}.
-It is further shown \textit{op. cit.} that star products can be equivalently described in terms of twistors of quantum groupoids. \end{itemize}
+In this diagram, $G$ denotes a Lie group integrating $\frakg$ and $L\subset G$ is a Lie subgroup integrating the inclusion $\frakl \subset \frakg$. \begin{itemize} \item The lower horizontal arrow is the natural inclusion; The upper horizontal arrow is illustrated by our main result. \item The left bottom-to-top-arrow is due to~\cite{Xu-Nonabelian}*{Corollary 3.6}. \item The left top-to-bottom-arrow is pointed out in the proof of ~\cite{Alekseev-Calaque}*{Proposition 1.3}.
+The left vertical correspondence is one-to-one.
+In fact, this correspondence has appeared in the setting $\eta \subset \mathfrak{g}$ being abelian \cite{Xu-R-matrices}. \item The right vertical correspondence is a bijection proved in \cite{Xu-QuantumCNRS}.
+It is further shown in \cite{Xu-QuantumCNRS} that star products can be equivalently described in terms of twistors of quantum groupoids. \end{itemize}

 The diagram suggests that our {Theorem ~\ref{Thm A}} can be interpreted as a natural ``inclusion" from smooth dynamical twists to twistors.
 Additionally, we note that the abstract construction of bialgebroid twists from dynamical twists, as discussed in~\cite{Donin-Mudrov-2}, could well be related to our results.